The Pearl

 Of what value to us is our ego?

 Our ego can be likened to the shell of an oyster.
-The pearl within an oyster shell is recognized for its beauty, but rarely the oyster shell itself.
+The oyster shell, and the ego, provide protection for the living being inside its boundaries.
+The pearl within an oyster shell is recognized for its beauty, yet rarely is the oyster shell, or the unhealed ego so acknowledged.
 Like the oyster shell, our ego personality may be appealing to some, ugly to others, or just plain uninteresting.
 Yet we all have access to different, unknown, and, potentially, sublimely transformative layers of our self, even though the personality often fails to consciously engage with them.

 In an oyster, natural pearls form when an irritant, usually a parasite, or, perhaps, the proverbial grain of sand, works its way into an oyster, mussel, or clam.
 As a defense mechanism, a fluid is used to coat the irritant.
 Layer upon layer of this coating, called nacre, is deposited until a lustrous pearl is formed.
 The pearl developed inside gives the oyster its unique value to human beings, who prize the pearl’s positive response to major irritants in its life.
 But, the shell has to be opened, for all to witness the beautiful visual delight developed and hidden within.

 Ego is formed and continuously affirmed in an environment where spiritual discernment has not yet sufficiently evolved.
 Our egos are often formed as a response to a world that has not yet learned how to fully love and appreciate itself, or us, a world we have not yet exposed to a healing intention from within ourselves.
-Our ego eventually becomes a static assessment of a dynamic, changing world, and it is constantly engaged in a state of “catching up” with the truth, however that may be expressing.
+Until that happens, we continue to need the perceived protection that our egos offer to us.
+Our egos, responding to past injuries and anticipated future assaults, eventually become a static assessment of a dynamic, changing world, and it is constantly engaged in a state of “catching up” with the truth, however that may be expressing.
 It can be likened to taking a picture of a movie in midstream, and assuming that the picture represents the entirety of the movie.

 Wisdom is gained through our experiences in the journey through space and time, and the reinterpretations of and the release from all of the illusory static images stuck in our memory.
 Wisdom IS the perception that our memory may be clogged with a lifetime of the accumulation of ego’s static images, all out of context with our present day intentions to evolve and heal.
 Life in the Now is eternally dynamic and changing, while the fragile ego clings to its static wounds, fantasies and hopes spawned from its troubled past.